 The reality is that, for most employers, the right place is somewhere in the middle.
 You don’t have to post your pay grades on your website, but your default practice also shouldn’t be to keep information from employees.
 Instead, default to transparency unless there’s a compelling reason not to.
 It’s a great way to help workers feel connected to the culture and the purpose of the business.

-The Business Benefits of Trust
+The Business Benefits of Building Trust with Employees

 Trust is more than a buzzword—it’s a powerful business performance enabler.
 A variety of research and anecdotal data point to the fact that transparency and trust lead to positive outcomes.
 Think about the below: